 The city of Fez is recognized as the cultural capital of Morocco.
+This destination is available from Paris-Vatry airport to Fez for a lower budget cost.
 Visiting Fez means discovering Morocco in an authentic way, and far from the mass tourism of the country’s other major cities.
 The city is full of small streets, and craftsmen working in the open air.
 Losing yourself in Fez is the best way to discover the city.
-However, some places are absolutely worth a visit:
+However, some places are absolutely worth a visit :

 The medina is simply the old town, the historical heart of Fez.
 A UNESCO World Heritage Site since 1981, the district is made up of a maze of small, intersecting alleys, but also of most of the places of interest in the city of Fez: its souks, mosques, squares, etc. Most of the sites to visit date from between the 13th and 15th centuries.
 You can enter the medina from two main gates, both magnificent: the Bab Bou Djeloud gate, considered as the official entrance to the city, and the Bab Dekatène gate.
 Within the ramparts, the district is only pedestrian, so it is up to the donkeys to transport the goods.

 You can’t visit Fez without going for a walk in one of the many souks of the city and admiring the know-how of the few thousand craftsmen who work there.
 The place is perfect to buy a souvenir typical of the city of Fez: jewellery, clothes, ceramics, etc. , which you will find in the middle of colours and smells.
 The potteries of Fez would be the most beautiful in Morocco, and the blue used for painting obtained from a recipe kept secret.